-- A. Mobile home parks, as defined and subject to the requirements, as established and regulated byAct 96 of the Public Acts of 1987, as amended. - B. Accessory commercial uses may be conducted in a manufactured housing community in separate, permanent structures and for such purposes as the office of the manager, laundry and dry cleaning facilities, or other services for the residents of the park.
+- A. Mobile home parks, as defined and subject to the requirements, as established and regulated byAct 96 of the Public Acts of 1987, as amended. - B. Accessory commercial uses may be conducted in a manufactured housing community in separate, permanent buildings and for such purposes as the office of the manager, laundry and dry cleaning facilities, or other services for the residents of the park.
 Accessory uses may also include clubhouses and recreational facilities.
 Adequate parking for such services shall be provided.
-All accessory uses shall require full site plan review and approval.
+All accessory uses shall require full site plan review and approval. - C. Small solar energy systems